UK merger control – the CMA’s evolving approach

 • how businesses can engage with the CMA

-• steps the CMA is taking to drive growth, investment, and business confidence in the UK
+• what steps the CMA is taking to drive growth, investment, and business confidence in the UK

 Who should attend